This article has links to products and services we love, which we may make commission from.

 Competitor Keyword Analysis

-The biggest change for Keysearch is the function to compare URLs against each other to check out what keywords the competition is ranking for that you are not using.
+The biggest change for Keysearch is comparing URLs against each other to check out what keywords the competition is ranking for that you are not using.

-If you select ‘Competitive Analysis‘ at the very top of the page and then ‘Competitor Gap’ you will then be faced with two search bars.
+If you select ‘Competitive Analysis‘ at the top of the page and then ‘Competitor Gap’, you will be faced with two search bars.

-Put the URL you want to check in the first (I would guess you just want to know the keywords of one post so choose the ‘specific page’ on the drop-down).
+Put the URL you want to check first (I would guess you just want to know the keywords of one post, so choose the ‘specific page’ in the drop-down).

-Next, add your URL on a similar topic in the second search bar and choose specific page again.
-Keysearch will then return any keywords that you are not targeting but the competition is.
+Next, add your URL on a similar topic in the second search bar and choose a specific page again.
+Keysearch will then return any keywords that you are not targeting, but the competition is.

 Keysearch Content Assist

-Keysearch has a new beta feature available to help assist you while you are either optimising old posts or writing new content.
+Keysearch has a new beta feature available that can assist you while you optimise old posts or write new content.

-‘Keywords’ pulls these from Google’s suggestions, so be sure to check the volume on these keywords before using them.
+‘Keywords’ pulls these from Google’s suggestions, so check the volume of these keywords before using them.

 ‘Relevant information’ pulls up relevant snippets.

-Overall, another handy feature by the Keysearch team, do you agree?
-Pssst 20% off use the code MTH20 –see here to try it for yourself.
+For 20% off, use the code MTH20—see here to try it for yourself.

 Backlink Checker